 - If you are in the College of Business and you are transferring in the UM-Dearborn equivalent of Pre-Calculus and higher with a “C” or better, it exempts you from the exam.

-- If you are in the School of Education and are not a Mathematics major or minor, you are exempt from the exam.
+- If you are in the College of Education, Health, and Human Services and are not a Mathematics major or minor, you are exempt from the exam.